aebergl/MatSurv/README.md

 ### Example with multiple groups ###

 This example is taken from the TCGA laml data set.
 Obtaining the data from cBioPortal can be found in the MatSurv/Article/MATLAB/get_laml_RC_data.m script.
+The samples are diveded into three groups based on their Cyto score.
+It is clear from the KM-Plot below that these groups have different outcomes.

 For this example we will load the data directly.

 ```matlab
 load laml_RC_data.mat